About the Space Centre

 The Space Centre is located on the corner of Lyon St (State Highway 3) and Whitmore St., Kihikihi.
 This is about 5 km south of Te Awamutu.
 More details...

 The building is approximately 200m2, consisting of one main room and several smaller rooms, and able to accommodate about 60 people.
-For larger groups we can also use the church next door as an auditorium (we can accommodate up to 100 people altogether).
+For larger groups we can also use rooms in the church next door (we can accommodate up to 100 people altogether).

 The Space Centre is a privately-funded project run by Dave Owen (Space Dave) and his family.
 It has been a work in progress since around 2009 and has enjoyed steady growth since then.
 See previous media coverage of the Space Centre.